Saturn/live-football-ontv/README.md

 Simple script that sends PushBullet notification if your team is live on UK TV !

+**What is the point?** It is meant to be something you 'set and forget'.
+It is nice to get a simple notification reminding you that your team is on live.
+With the football blackout in the UK it is not always a given that your team is on live that often.
+Unless you support one of the big teams.

 It is meant to be run periodically via cron.
-Once a day should be good.
+How often depends on you.
+Maybe once a week will suit most cases.

 This example shows some live Real Madrid fixtures: